Nick Viall’s Fiancee Worried She Made A ‘Mistake,’ Her Family Allegedly Has ‘Concerns’ Over ‘Bachelor’ Engagement [Report]

 [Warning: Bachelor spoilers revealed below]

-According to Reality Steve, Nick and The Bachelor 2017 winner are having difficulties and he doesn’t foresee the couple making over the long haul.
+According to Reality Steve, Nick and The Bachelor 2017 winner are having difficulties, and he doesn’t foresee the couple making over the long haul.
 Apparently, Viall is obsessed with establishing a Hollywood career and agreeing to be on the show had more to do with chasing that dream than finding a wife.

 Vanessa Grimaldi is the contestant Reality Steve claims Nick chooses in the end as his fiancee.
 In a podcast he posted a few weeks ago, Steve alleged that things aren’t going great for the couple — with one of their main issues being about where to live.
 Vanessa is a special needs teacher in Montreal and has deep roots there.
 Nick isn’t willing to leave Los Angeles, so that’s going to leave them with quite a predicament.